 Mobile phones seem to be getting significantly cheaper and specs that a year or three ago would have been cutting edge are now on much cheaper devices.
 There is still often a certain connection between build quality and cost – a more expensive phone will feel more premium even if the specs are nearly the same.
 When Archos asked if I wanted to look at the Platinum 55 I said sure but expected a middle spec phone that didn’t feel as good as it might – at £80 how good could it be?

 It turned out pretty good.

 My first impression was the size.
 The screen is 5.5″ diagonally which is larger than most budget phones and it’s well integrated with small bezels.
 Start it up and it’s surprisingly snappy and reactive.
 So where has Archos saved the money?
 Look carefully and there’s a few things missing – only 8GB of storage, no NFC, no fingerprint reader and no 4G radios.
 The storage is partially counteracted by the microSD card, the lack of fingerprint reader and NFC is an inconvenience rather than a problem but the lack of 4G is more problematic.
 It’s been a while since I’ve used a phone without it but it’s not as bad as it looks – it does have HSPCA and I was able to get download speeds approaching 18 Meg/second which should serve most of the users this is aimed at.
-The phone is dual sim and has slots for a full size sim and a nano sim.
+The phone is a dual sim and has slots for a full-size sim and a nano sim.

 The Platinum 55 runs Android 5.1 Lollipop and while the initial setup offers to download a number of bloat apps these are optional rather than obligatory.
 The end result isn’t quite vanilla but is only lightly skinned.
 The only really significant addition is Archos’s Fusion technology which fools the OS into thinking the microSD card is internal storage allowing more flexibility in its use.